ruslanmv/mcp-gateway-workshop/book/manuscript.md

-# MCP Gateway Masterclass — Kindle Manuscript
+# MCP Gateway Masterclass — Book Manuscript

-This is the full, Kindle-ready guide for the 2-day workshop.
-For the complete syllabus and step-by-step labs, see the repository `docs/` and `labs/` folders.
-(Replace these images with real screenshots during delivery.)
+This book accompanies the 2-day workshop and the repository code.
+It contains the narrative walkthrough, commands, code listings, diagrams, and checklists necessary to complete the capstone: a CrewAI agent consuming a Langflow tool via the MCP Gateway.

+> Build the future with governed, observable, and secure agentic AI.